Colonel DeBeers: Later career (1991–2005)

 While in Herb Abrams' UWF, DeBeers became involved in more controversy based on race, this time involving referee Larry Sampson, an African-American.
 After a match with Louie Spicolli, DeBeers attempted to attack Sampson before Iceman Parsons came to the save and became involved in a short feud with DeBeers.
 He also demanded that Sampson be replaced before his match with Billy Jack Haynes stating "I will not have a black man refereeing my matches".
 Despite Haynes' attempts to have Sampson reinstated DeBeers' request was granted and he was replaced by Jesse Hernandez.
 After a separate match with Haynes, DeBeers attacked Sampson from behind and hit him with a DDT.
 DeBeers was to be suspended for 180 days for his actions but Sampson refused to sign the contract initiating it and instead wanted to sign a contract that allowed him to referee a match involving DeBeers.
 During the 1990s, DeBeers promoted Aryan Nations and Richard Butler's Church of Jesus Christ–Christian during his performances.

 On January 29, 2005, DeBeers wrestled his last match at WrestleReunion teaming with his former tag partner Buddy Rose and Bob Orton Jr. as they lost to Roddy Piper, Jimmy Snuka and Jimmy Valiant in Tampa Bay, Florida.

 Later life and death

 Wiskoski and Rose ran a wrestling school in Portland, Oregon from 2001 until 2006.
 One of their students received a tryout from WWE in May 2006, Caden Mathews, who wrestled Finlay on an edition of SmackDown! that took place in Portland in May 2006.
-Another student of theirs was Brian Zane, who hosts the YouTube series Wrestling With Wregret and later served as a color commentator with Ring of Honor.

 Wiskoski retired in Arizona.
 He died on January 22, 2025, at the age of 80.